TimGremalm/LightBoxNano/README.md

 Also a pin header of the Arduino Nano will be easily assessable for hooking up random stuff.

 # MCU
-An Arduino Nano V3 is selected because it's cheap, available and have enough power for most applications.
+An Arduino Nano V3 (ATmega328) is selected because it's cheap, available and have enough power for most applications.

-Optionally and ESP32 ??? can be mounted to replace the Arduino.
+But there is a option for mounting a WeMos D1 mini (ESP8266) instead which is much more powerful and have built in WiFi.

 # BOM (Bill Of Material)
 | Amount	| Manufacturer		| Modell				| Article Number		| Description				| URL																									|